petter-holmberg/elements/README.md

 `Bidirectional_linker` describes a function object type that can be called with two `Linked_bidirectional_position` objects and will link the first one to the second one.

+#### Segmented traversal

+`Segmented_position` describes a position in a segmented range, consisting of an index position and a segment position at the current index, both of which are `Position` types.

 ### Access

 `Loadable` describes a type with a function `load` that returns a constant reference to its held object.
 For an object that represents the position of another object, `load` returns a reference to the other object.
 For other objects, load returns a reference to the object itself.